 In 2015, Team 85 played Recycle Rush, a game that involves picking up and stacking totes on scoring platforms, putting pool noodles inside of recycling containers, and putting the containers on the stacks of totes.
-We went to the East Kentwood FIRST Robotics District Competition, the GVSU West Michigan FIRST Robotics District Competition, the Michigan FIRST Robotics State Competition, and FIRST Robotics National Competition also winning the Quality Award sponsored by Motorola.
+We went to the East Kentwood FIRST Robotics District Competition, the GVSU West Michigan FIRST Robotics District Competition, the FIRST Robotics Michigan State Competition, and FIRST Robotics National Competition while also winning the Quality Award sponsored by Motorola.

-In 2014, FIRST announced Aerial Assist a game where points were attained by getting exercise balls to the far end of the field.
+In 2014, FIRST announced Aerial Assist, a game where points were attained by getting exercise balls to the far end of the field.
 Team 85 made its way to the St. Joseph District Competition and the West Michigan FIRST Robotics District Competition.

 In 2013, Team 85 went to the Bedford FIRST Robotics District Competition and won the Creativity Award sponsored by Xerox.
 We also went to the West Michigan FIRST Robotics District Competition and the Gull Lake FIRST Robotics District Competition while playing Ultimate Ascent, a game similar to disc golf.

 Logo Motion which was unveiled in 2011, featured game pieces that resembled the components of the FIRST logo.
 Robots would place the pieces on racks to gain points and in the endgame, smaller robots could be deployed to climb a tower.
-Team 85 competed in the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition, and the Michigan FIRST Robotics District Competition State Championship.
+Team 85 competed in the West Michigan FIRST Robotics District Competition, the Traverse City FIRST Robotics District Competition, and the FIRST Robotics Michigan State Championship.

 2010: (BOB's 15th Anniversary)